 By Ankika Biswas, Bansari Mayur Kamdar and Sruthi Shankar

-ECB President Christine Lagarde and fellow policymaker Klaas Knot said investors were underestimating the central bank's determination to bring inflation in the 20-nation euro zone back to its 2% target, from 9.2% last month.
+Investors will closely monitor further commentary from Christine Lagarde after the ECB President and fellow policymaker Klaas Knot on Thursday said investors were underestimating the central bank's determination to bring inflation back to its 2% target.

-(Reporting by Ankika Biswas, Bansari Mayur Kamdar and Sruthi Shankar in Bengaluru; Editing by Sherry Jacob-Phillips and Deepa Babington)
+(Reporting by Ankika Biswas, Bansari Mayur Kamdar and Sruthi Shankar in Bengaluru; Editing by Sherry Jacob-Phillips, Shailesh Kuber and Alex Richardson)